Lectionary this week: February 21

 One of my favorite childhood books was a classic collection of fairy tales illustrated in Old World style.
 Unlike the sanitized Disney versions that we see today, these stories included mice who were scalded and men who fell off ladders and broke their necks.
 Good wholesome stories to read before bed.
 (No wonder I was afraid the dark.)

-In this week’s passage (Luke 13:31-35), Jesus also uses the characterizations of a fox and a hen in the most surprising of ways.
+In this week’s lectionary passage, Jesus uses the imagery of a fox and a hen in a surprising way.
 But the archetypes remain the same, so we know that in the end the fox won’t succeed and the hen will save the day.

 The Passage: Luke 13:31-35

 At that very hour some Pharisees came and said to him, “Get away from here, for Herod wants to kill you.”

 He said to them, “Go and tell that fox for me, ‘Listen, I am casting out demons and performing cures today and tomorrow, and on the third day I finish my work.
 Yet today, tomorrow, and the next day I must be on my way, because it is impossible for a prophet to be killed outside of Jerusalem.’

 Jerusalem, Jerusalem, the city that kills the prophets and stones those who are sent to it!
 How often have I desired to gather your children together as a hen gathers her brood under her wings, and you were not willing!

 See, your house is left to you.
 And I tell you, you will not see me until the time comes when you say, ‘Blessed is the one who comes in the name of the Lord.'”